atharvadudhe/Ecommerce-Follow-Along/README.md

 - We have configured the PayPal Sandbox Integration for Online Payments
 - We have also added an radio button to for the COD and Online Payments

+## Milestone 31: Project Overview -

+In this milestone we learned the following things -

+Key learning -

+- How to use redux for global state management
+- Implement redux store to store all global states